m-wojnar/reinforced-lib/docs/source/examples.rst

             logger_types=[StdoutLogger, TensorboardLogger]
         )

-We than start the training loop, where we iterate over the number of epochs and for each epoch we run the agent in the environment.
-We start by resetting the environment and sampling the agent's initial action.
-Than we run the agent int he environment by updating the environment state with the action and sampling the next action.
+We then start the training loop where we iterate over the number of epochs and for each epoch we let the agent run in the environment.
+We start by resetting the environment and sampling the initial action of the agent.
+Then we run the agent in the environment by updating the environment state with the action and sampling the next action.
 We continue this loop until the environment reaches a terminal state.
-We log the length of the epoch and continue to the next epoch.
+We log the length of the epoch and move on to the next epoch.

 .. code-block:: python